TJ Perkins struggles to process the result of his WWE Cruiserweight Title Match against Brian Kendrick at WWE Hell in a Cell 2016.10/30/2016 - 23:00

 The 10 best Hell in a Cell matches ever

-Hell in a Cell has been home to daunting stories-high falls, treacherous introductions of steel and flesh, and monumental World Title changes.
+Hell in a Cell has been home to daunting stories-high falls, treacherous introductions of steel and flesh, and monumental championship changes.
 But which Hell in a Cell matches were the absolute best?
-Not just the most barbaric, but also dramatic and emotional, the kind of long-awaited, expectation-shattering showdowns between Superstars that helped define Hell in a Cell’s legacy as WWE’s gravest combat zone?
+Not just the most barbaric, but also the most dramatic and emotional, the kind of long-awaited, expectation-shattering showdowns between Superstars that helped define Hell in a Cell’s legacy as WWE’s gravest combat zone.

-Click through WWE.com’s ranking of 10 especially influential and rival-settling bouts to have taken place under the Cell’s steely ceiling, and then add your rankings in the comment section below!
+Click through WWE.com’s ranking of 10 especially influential, rival-settling bouts to have taken place under the Cell’s steely ceiling.

 Shawn Michaels vs. Triple H — Bad Blood 2004